microsoft/MLCVQA/README.md

 ## Configuration files

-We have three configuration files, one for VMAF, one for SlowFast and one for MLC-VQA:
+We have three configuration files, one for VMAF, one for SlowFast and one for MLCVQA:

 - The `configs/vmaf_config.yaml` file requires you to specify:
   - The model path and the python folder within `VMAF`.